MohsenUSA/TaskManager/README.md

 3. Re-import the modified file

 ### Managing Tasks

+#### **All-Day Tasks**
+- Leave the Time column blank in Excel to create all-day tasks
+- All-day tasks appear in a sticky blue-bordered section at the top
+- Displayed as horizontal cards (3 per row)
+- Automatically sorted by priority: High → Medium → Low
+- Remain visible while scrolling through timed tasks
+- Perfect for deadlines, reminders, or tasks without specific times

 #### **Assign Tasks**
 - Click on "Everyone ➡️" badge on any unassigned task